TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          string

    Description
-         If a field name for  *foreign\_sortby* is defined, then this is ignored.
+         If a field name for :ref:`foreign_sortby <columns-inline-properties-foreign-sortby>` is defined, then this is ignored.

          Otherwise this is used as the "ORDER BY" statement to sort the records in the table when listed.